-Today we’re having a chat with composer, producer and online tutor Dirk Ehlert from Berlin, Germany.
-Dirk has created music for a broad variety of applications like feature films, games, film trailers, advertising and TV networks.
+Today we’re having a chat with composer, producer, and online tutor Dirk Ehlert.
+Dirk has created music for a broad variety of applications like feature films, games, film trailers, advertising, and TV networks.
 In this interview, we’re going to talk about the concept and production of his brand-new solo album ‘Elements’ (published by Dos Brains), featuring 15 epic orchestral, melody-driven tracks.
 What is more, Dirk lets us in on his experiences & workflows as a working media composer and was even kind enough to provide us with a little exclusive video walkthrough on the production of his track “The Last Haven” – one of the magnificent tracks on “Elements”.

 EPICOMPOSER: Hi Dirk, thank you so much for taking the time!
 Please allow our readers to get to know you a bit better.
 How did you get started as a musician?
 What is your musical background?
 How did you get into composing?

 DE: Thanks for the kind words!
-“Elements” does not have a story line per se like you would expect from a concept album.
+“Elements” does not have a storyline per se as you would expect from a concept album.

 All tracks stand for their own and are not interwoven with each other (with the exception of “Excelsior”).
 When it finally came to the point to decide the order of the tracks on the finished album, I went back and forth a lot between different constellations in order to establish a certain kind of “flow” and consistency throughout the listening experience.
 Based on your question it seems that it worked out fine 😉

 EPICOMPOSER: Elements is the outcome of one year of conception, creation, and composition.
 How did you come up with the idea to create your very own epic orchestral album?
 How did the collaboration with the well-known production music business Dos Brains come into life?